Categories

 France decided in the late 1970s to go ahead and give up on the last European colony in black Africa.
 The expenses however continued.
 The new African government decided that it really had no desire to join the failed states of Somalia or Ethiopia.
 To keep them out, they requested that France keep up fighter planes and Foreign Legion Brigade in independent Djibouti.
 They stayed another quarter century.

 The population of French Somaliland was only about 70,000 at the time of the first independence vote.
-Now it is about a million with less that a third Arab mostly in enclaves outside Djibouti city.
+Now it is about a million with less than a third Arab mostly in enclaves outside Djibouti city.
 Americans will of course be thrilled to learn that the French military presence was replaced by an American one.
 The USA deploys 4000 troops to Djibouti.
 Briefly Saudi Arabia considered building an 18 mile Bridge or the Horns that would connect Djibouti and Yemen and include new build twin Arab cities called Al Noor at both ends of the bridge.
 The estimates from 10 years ago is that it would cost 20 billion dollars.
 In 2010 the Saudis decided to indefinitely delay the project after reading their own writing on the wall.

 The proposed site of the Bridge of the Horns as seen from space